newjersey/navigator.business.nj.gov/content/src/fundings/work-first-nj.md

   - All
 sector: []
 publishStageArchive: ""
-sidebarCardBodyText: Work First NJ provides skills, training, and education opportunities to SNAP and TANF recipients.
-The focus of this effort is to provide skills-based programs with a job-driven approach to prepare recipients of SNAP or TANF resources to fill areas of demand for a trained workforce.
 ---

 ## Eligibility

-- The business must be registered in New Jersey
+The business must be registered in New Jersey.

 :::callout{ showHeader="true" headerText="Benefits" showIcon="false" calloutType="conditional" }